gauravyadav04/Capstone-Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree/README.md

 ![0](https://user-images.githubusercontent.com/6285945/107850354-c1416380-6e27-11eb-9f1c-26a4f210a70a.png)

 ### Results
 The following screenshots show the successfully completed AutoML run.
-The best model from this experiment was the VotingEnsemble with a `Accuracy` of 86.9%
+The best model from this experiment was the VotingEnsemble with an `Accuracy` of 86.9%

 ![1](https://user-images.githubusercontent.com/6285945/107850357-c3a3bd80-6e27-11eb-89a0-8181dc4eb8e6.png)